Disappearance of Ann Marie Burr: Potential involvement of Ted Bundy

 Burr's parents told the media at this time that they believed their daughter's body had been buried in excavation sites on the UPS campus, where construction was underway in 1961.
 However, they claimed neither they nor their daughter knew Bundy.
-Beverly stated that, after two letter exchanges with Bundy while he was on death row, "he avoided the real questions, talking instead about the Green River murders and world events."
+Burr's mother stated that, after two letter exchanges with Bundy while he was on death row, "he avoided the real questions, talking instead about the Green River murders and world events."
 In one correspondence, Bundy insisted that, in 1961, he was "a normal fourteen-year-old boy.
 I did not wander the streets late at night.
 I did not steal cars.
 I had absolutely no desire to harm anyone."
-Donald later told crime writer Ann Rule that he believed he saw Bundy in a ditch on the UPS campus the morning of his daughter's disappearance.
+Burr's father later told crime writer Ann Rule that he believed he saw Bundy in a ditch on the UPS campus the morning of his daughter's disappearance.

 In 2011, contact evidence from the Burr crime scene was compared to DNA samples of Bundy, but testing failed to link him to the Burr residence due to the fact that a full DNA profile could not be produced from the evidence.